Zinterlop/Zinterlop-Docs/README.md

 # Interlop Bot

-Documentation on Zantryon with information and guides
+Documentation on Interlop with information and guides

 If you are here to Interlop bot, please refer to setup.md to get information on how to invite the bot.